Find Affordable College Courses

 Salt Lake City, UT

-University of Utah came in at #7 in this year’s edition of the Best Value Nursing Bachelor’s Degree Schools in Utah ranking.
-U of U is a very large public school located in the medium-sized city of Salt Lake City.
+University of Utah landed the #7 spot in the 2023 rankings for the best value bachelor’s degree nursing programs.
+U of U is a fairly large public school located in the medium-sized city of Salt Lake City.

 The average tuition and fees for an in-state undergraduate at U of U are $8,893 a year.
 While working on their Bachelor's Degree, nursing majors at U of U accumulate an average of around $24,749 in student debt.